 This particular evening fell on a market day.
 Will and I ventured out early to pick up some fresh flowers and ingredients for the day.
 I did not anticipate how plentiful and beautiful the peonies would be and ended up buying quite a few as well as some quiches and vegetables for dinner.
 If you are every in the area, I highly recommend the St. Tropez market (Tuesdays and Saturdays, 7-1), it is full of all sorts of goods from baskets to soap to cashmere sweaters and great suede loafers…!

-We miss this fantastic crew who made our trip so special — we brought a group of strangers together and were delighted to see how much everyone enjoyed each other’s company. xx
+We miss this fantastic crew who made our trip so special — we brought a group of strangers together and were delighted to see how much everyone enjoyed each other’s company.
+They truly made our dinners in France so special. xx